can-lehmann/owlkettle/docs/widgets.md

 ###### Setters

 - `res: DialogResponseKind`
-- `style: varargs[StyleClass]` Applies special styling to the button.
-There are some pre-defined CSS classes available.
-Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
+- `style: varargs[StyleClass]` Applies CSS classes to the button.
+There are some pre-defined classes available: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
+You can also use custom CSS classes using `StyleClass("my-class")`.
 Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.
-- `style: HashSet[StyleClass]` Applies special styling to the button.
-There are some pre-defined CSS classes available.
-Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
-Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.
+- `style: HashSet[StyleClass]` Applies CSS classes to the button.
-- `style: StyleClass` Applies special styling to the button.
-There are some pre-defined CSS classes available.
-Those are stored in: `ButtonSuggested`, `ButtonDestructive`, `ButtonFlat`, `ButtonPill` or `ButtonCircular`.
-Consult the [GTK4 documentation](https://developer.gnome.org/hig/patterns/controls/buttons.html?highlight=button#button-styles) for guidance on what to use.
+- `style: StyleClass` Applies CSS classes to the button.

 ## Dialog